Yosuke-workvivo/Workvivo-OTP/README.md

 2. **OTP Generation**: A backend API endpoint that generates secure OTPs using Workvivo's API
 3. **JWT Authentication**: Secure token-based authentication using RSA256 signing
 4. **Real-time Response**: Immediate feedback showing the generated OTP, expiration time, and login URL
 5. **Forgot your password?
-Link**: Please contat Workvivo support to link your website to "Forgot your password?" on login screen.
+Link**: Please contact Workvivo support to link your website to "Forgot your password?" on login screen.
 ### Key Features

 - **Secure OTP Generation**: Uses Workvivo's official API with JWT authentication